Best Medigap Plans for Low-Income Seniors

 Which Medigap Plans Are the Most Affordable for Low-Income Seniors?

-Before we take a deep dive into the specifics of our top carriers, below is a highlight of some of the most popular Medigap plans for older adults on a limited income.
+Before we dive into the specifics of our top carriers, below is a highlight of some of the most popular Medigap plans for older adults and other Medicare beneficiaries on a limited income.

-High-deductible and cost-sharing Medigap plans are popular with low-income older adults, as these options have lower monthly premiums.
-Keep in mind, while these Medigap plans cost less each month, the deductibles, copayments, and coinsurance not paid by Medicare can add up, especially if you have a chronic illness or other medical condition.
+High-deductible and cost-sharing Medigap plans are popular with low-income adults, as these options have lower monthly premiums.
+While these Medigap plans cost less each month, the deductibles, copayments, and coinsurance not paid by Medicare can add up, especially if you have a chronic illness or other medical condition.

 As you research the best Medigap plan to meet your health care needs (without putting a strain on your finances), take time to explore these plans with lower premiums: